 E-scooters are included under the relatively new term “powered transporters”, which also includes devices such as Segways, hoverboards and powered unicycles.
 There is no specific law that governs powered transporters, so they are covered under the same laws as all motor vehicles.

 The Government is trialling many e-scooter rental schemes across the country in a bid to find a way to safely legalise e-scooters as an everyday mode of transport.
-This would be welcome news with 57% of consumers willing to change their purchasing habits to help reduce negative environmental impact.

 Can I ride an electric scooter on the pavement?